shahbaz-kamal/vaultPay-server/README.md

   - **Analytics** — Admins can get a huge nomber of statistical information in this page. like user & agent overview (totaluser/agents), active vs inactive users , system information, transaction overview by type and top performers for both users and agents.
   - **Transaction History** — Admins can get a total transaction history .
 Also can filter and search transaction history by user name, email , transaction date etc.
   - **Agent and user Management** — Admins can get agent and users information and also can update the status of user and some basic information of users
-  - **Client Messages** — Admins can client messages that came through contact us page from frontend.
+  - **Client Messages** — Admins can get client messages that came through contact us page from frontend.
   - **NewsLetter Information** — Admins can get emails, whose users subscribed for newsletter via newsletter section.
 - **Agents Dashboard** — Agents can perform cash in and add money as well as some more operation like can get statistical data, profile info etc.
   - **Wallet Summary** — Huge statistical data for logged in agent can be accessed.